 The Administrator of the Northern Territory resides at Government House.
 Government House plays an important role in hosting visiting royalty and dignitaries, including vice-regal, diplomatic and government representatives of Australia and other nations.
-In the Northern Territory, the Administrator is at the same time Her Majesty The Queen’s Representative, the Governor-General’s Representative and the Senior Australian Government Representative in the Northern Territory.
+The Administrator is the representative of the Crown in right of the Northern Territory.
 The Administrator performs a similar constitutional role to that of a State Governor and does not participate in the political process.

 The Administrator is appointed by the Governor-General by Commission under the Seal of Australia in accordance with the provisions of the Northern Territory (Self-Government) Act.
 The Administrator holds office during the pleasure of the Governor-General.

 The Northern Territory (Self-Government) Act is effectively the Northern Territory’s “constitution”.
 The Administrator is the representative of the Crown in right of the Northern Territory and, therefore, has the executive authority to administer the government of the Northern Territory of Australia.

 It is the duty of the Administrator to sign all the Bills that have been passed by the Legislative Assembly in order to make them part of the law of the Northern Territory.
 The Administrator regularly presides over a meeting of the Executive Council (comprising the Chief Minister and Ministers).
 The Administrator has a duty to ensure that the processes of the Executive Council are conducted lawfully and regularly, and accordingly may ask questions and seek further information from Ministers.

 The Administrator has other statutory powers, including the power to:

 - Dissolve the Legislative Assembly of the Northern Territory and issue writs for a general election

 - Appoint Ministers of the Northern Territory Government

 - Issue regulations and proclamations under existing laws